 Professor Sir Andy Haines FMedSci (project co-chair) explains how climate action could benefit human health in the near-term.

-Explore some of the Royal Society's key work around climate change in the run up to COP26, the United Nations climate change conference.
+Explore some of the Royal Society's key work on climate change around COP26, the United Nations climate change conference.